rudderlabs/rudder-analytics-vue/README.md

 # What is RudderStack?

+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

-Rudder is an enterprise-ready, open-source alternative to Segment, for collecting and routing customer event data.
-More information on Rudder can be found [here](https://github.com/rudderlabs/rudder-server).
+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-# Installing on Your App
+# Installing RudderStack's JavaScript SDK on your Vue.js app

-Follow the steps below to install our JS SDK on your vue app -
+Follow the steps below to install our JavaScript SDK on your vue app -

 ## Step 1: Install RudderStack using the code snippet